 In some people, surgical mesh can trigger responses from the body such as calcification, fibrosis, inflammation (or foreign body reaction), thrombosis, and infection.
-Victims need to learn of the signs of a hernia mesh infection.
+Hernia mesh rejection is a very serious matter.
+Victims need to learn of the signs of a hernia mesh infection as well as the signs of hernia mesh rejection.
 Hernia mesh infection can be devastating as it can’t be treated with antibiotics and typically requires invasive and painful corrective surgery.
 According to research, 1-8% of mesh hernia repair surgeries result in infection with the risk influenced by factors like the type of mesh used, the surgery technique, patient comorbidities, and more.
 Unfortunately, hernia surgery that is initially successful isn’t guaranteed to remain so.
 While most people develop a mesh infection within a few weeks or months of surgery, late onset mesh infection can happen up to 7 years after hernia repair.

 Signs of hernia mesh infection